IATApps/ExpressionEngine-User-Guide/docs/security/captchas.md

 ## CAPTCHA Words

-The CAPTCHA system uses a default dictionary.
-You can override these by adding a special user config file and returning an array of words you want to use instead.
+The CAPTCHA system uses a default dictionary stored at `system/ee/EllisLab/ExpressionEngine/Config/captcha.php`.
+You can extend these by adding a special user config file, and returning an array of words you want to use instead.
 Create a PHP file at `system/user/config/captcha.php` with the format:

     <?php

-    return [
+    return array(
       'your',
       'words',
       'here',
       /* ... */
-    ];
+    );

+To replace the default dictionary at , you will need to remove the file at `system/ee/EllisLab/ExpressionEngine/Config/captcha.php`.